ArchLars/archtutorial/arch_kde_tutorial.md

 # here is how you get it to something readable
 setfont ter-118n

+# if that is not big enough try this:
+setfont ter-132n

+# and if even that is not big enough:
+setfont -d ter-132n

 # Verify UEFI firmware, write it all out including && and echo.
 # It's just going to be a bunch of random variables that's confusing, however...
 #